-If you are marrying someone from the Dominican Republic, and plan to sponsor your new husband or wife for a U.S. green card (lawful permanent residence), here is some important legal and practical information.
+If you are marrying someone from the Dominican Republic, and plan to sponsor your new husband or wife for a U.S. green card (lawful permanent residence) based on that marriage, here is some important legal and practical information.

-(Warning: This is a general overview of how the process works for most people.
-Your situation may present complications or qualify for exceptions; see an attorney for a full analysis.)
+This is an overview of how the process works for most people.
+Your situation might present complications or qualify for exceptions; see an attorney for a full analysis.

 First, a little background on U.S. immigration law.
 Marriage to a U.S. citizen or lawful permanent resident provides foreign-born persons a direct path to U.S. immigration.
-Contrary to popular rumor, however, they do not immediately or automatically receive green cards or U.S. citizenship.
+Contrary to popular rumor, however, the foreign national does not immediately or automatically receive the right to immigrate, nor U.S. citizenship.

 The application process for a green card based on marriage involves multiple steps, such as submitting forms and documents and attending an interview with U.S. immigration authorities.
 The purpose of all this is to prove:

-Procedurally, you may have more than one option as to where and how you apply, as described below.
+Procedurally, you might have more than one option as to where and how you apply, as described below.

 After your marriage in the U.S., your new spouse can apply to USCIS for a green card, through a process called adjustment of status.
 The two of you will attend a green card interview at a local USCIS office.

 Next, your spouse will go through consular processing for an immigrant visa.
-This means your spouse submits paperwork to, and attends an interview at, a U.S. consulate in Santo Domingo, Dominican Republic.
+This means your spouse submits paperwork to the NVC via its online portal, gets a medical exam, and attends an interview at a U.S. consulate in Santo Domingo.
 (The U.S. petitioner may attend, but is not required to.)

-If your spouse happens to be living in another country than the Dominican Republic, the consulate there would likely be the one to handle the case.
+If your foreign-born spouse happens to be living in a country other than the Dominican Republic, the consulate in that country would likely be the one to handle the case.

-If you have married, or plan to get married in your fiancé or spouse’s home country, you will first need to look into the Dominican Republic's requirements for legal marriage.
+If you have married, or plan to get married in the Dominican Republic, you will first need to look into the Dominican Republic's requirements for legal marriage.